-The discount rates for this valuation and the previous statutory valuation are set out in Appendix B. The rates for this valuation are lower than the rates used for the previous valuation at all durations to 2054, with the long term rate from 2055 being the same.
+The discount rates for this valuation and the previous statutory valuation are set out in Appendix B. The rates for this valuation are less than or equal to the rates used for the previous valuation at all durations.

 Pension increases